emchristiansen/PersistentMap/README.md

 // And do anything else supported by `collection.mutable.Map`.
 ```

-See the tests for more details.
+Please also see the [simple example project](http://github.com/emchristiansen/PersistentMapExample) or the tests for more details.

 ##Installation